paxdotdev/docs/src/reference-compilation-model.md

 The `dev harness` is a nearly empty macOS app, built in Swift and Xcode, intended for developing Pax.
 The harness + the chassis is collectively our metaphorical console.
 Not yet built at the time of this authoring is a `production harness`, which is a separate macOS app (or configuration of the same macOS app) tuned for production builds.

-To pass the compiled, codegenned `cartridge` into this compilation chain, the Pax compiler uses the Cargo `patch` directive.
-This swaps the "placeholder" definitions, the basic stubs included on Github for `pax-cartridge` and `pax-properties-coproduct`, for example, out for the new, freshly generated `cartridge` content.
+To pass the compiled, code-genned `cartridge` into this compilation chain, the Pax compiler uses the Cargo `patch` directive.
+This swaps the "placeholder" definitions, the basic stubs included on GitHub for `pax-cartridge` and `pax-properties-coproduct`, for example, out for the new, freshly generated `cartridge` content.

 Now, when compiled through Xcode (for our macOS example,) we have a complete, native executable.